Skip to content

 Check Connector Running Statistics

 Use synchdb_stats_view() view to examine the statistic information of all connectors.
 These statistics record cumulative measurements about different types of change events a connector has processed so far.
 Currently these statistic values are stored in shared memory and not persisted to disk.
 Persist statistics data is a feature to be added in near future.
+The statistic information is updated at every successful completion of a batch and it contains several timestamps of the first and last change event within that batch.
+By looking at these timestamps, we can roughly tell the time it takes to finish processing the batch and the delay between when the data is generated, and processed by both Debezium and PostgreQSL.

 See below for an example output: